KuligKamil/mongodb-project-workshop/README.md

 "If you can’t explain it to a six-year-old, you don’t understand it yourself"
 * Rule ABC
 * MongoDB Popularity
+* Rumors that it's easy to do MVP & have good Developer Experience

 ### Rule ABC